 Moving Between Family Homes

-Many of Tutors International’s clients have second or third homes in other countries, and are delighted that a private travelling tutor enables the family to visit them more often and benefit from the whole travel experience.
+Many of Tutors International’s clients have multiple homes in other countries, and are delighted that a private travelling tutor enables the family to visit them more often and benefit from the whole travel experience.
 Parents no longer have to wait until their children leave school to take extended trips, while youngsters that travel frequently for a sport or hobby are now able to make the most of their youth without worrying about fitting around a school timetable.

 Continuity with School